 Prescription and over-the-counter medications

-If a condition like a nerve disorder or restless legs syndrome is causing the itch, see your doctor to get it treated.
+If a condition like a nerve disorder or RLS is causing the itch, talk with your doctor to get it treated.
 To treat nighttime itch yourself, you can try an over-the-counter or prescription medicine.
 Some of these medicines relieve just the itch.
 Others help you sleep.
 A few do both.

 - Newer antihistamines, such as fexofenadine (Allegra) or cetirizine (Zyrtec), are also helpful and may be taken at night or during the day.